Texas Ranches

 Editorial layer

-Storytelling and culture remain primary and clearly distinct.
+I kept storytelling and culture primary and clearly distinct.

 Discovery layer

-Search and directory systems unify listings, services, and editorial through a shared taxonomy.
+I unified listings, services, and editorial through search and directory systems and a shared taxonomy.

 Commerce layer

-Finite, productized placements are mapped directly to defined inventory.
+I mapped finite, productized placements directly to defined inventory.

 Governance layer

-Explicit labeling, structural separation, and reporting systems protect trust while enabling revenue visibility.
+I defined explicit labeling, structural separation, and reporting so trust stayed protected while revenue stayed visible.

 Editorial first experience